aysuyld/portfolio/README.md

 - I created small hacking Programs with Python

 Intern @ Elsa Bilişim
-- I learn about network devices
+- I learned about network devices
 - I worked in the field with team

 ### Skills